 Parents receiving Working Tax Credit for four weeks after their employment finishes are entitled to free school meals during that period.
 This also applies to parents who start working less than 16 hours per week (please seek advice about this from the Benefits Agency)

 Children who receive Income Support or Income Based Job Seekers Allowance in their own right are also entitled to receive Free School Meals.

-In cases where children receive education who have not attained compulsory school age, there will be a conditional requirement that they receive education both before and after the lunch period, before being eligible to receive Free School Meals.
+In cases where children receive education who have not attained compulsory school age (nursery age children) they will only be eligible to receive a Free School Meal if they , there will be a conditional requirement that they receive education both before and after the lunch period..

 If you receive Working Tax Credit only, your child is NOT eligible.